NIHR Applied Research Collaboration Greater Manchester

 The NIHR ARC Greater Manchester is one of 15 ARCs across England, part of a £135 million investment by the NIHR to improve the health and care of patients and the public.

-We will deliver excellent research that addresses key challenges, while supporting professionals to translate this into practice.
-We will work with our partners to translate their priorities into answerable research questions, ensuring that our jointly-produced research is relevant, useful and applicable to local service needs and affects policy and practice within GM and beyond.
+We work with partners to translate priorities into answerable research questions, ensuring that jointly-produced research is relevant, useful and applicable to local service needs and affects policy and practice within Greater Manchester and beyond.